secretgraph/secretgraph/README.md

 -   e2e Data encryption for preventing server leaks
 -   with tokens (keys for servers) encrypted auth informations to prevent forgery by server and having an access control

+Server side decryption is an alternative, less secure way to access data.
+It is only required for reading the contents on plain websites without client (secretgraph.proxy).

 ## ContentActions